Dakota Rose

 Dakota Rose Ostrenga (born September 19, 1995), known professionally as Dakota Rose, is an American model, fashion blogger, and television personality based in Tokyo, Japan.
-Rose achieved early Internet fame by posting make-up tutorials on YouTube, which went viral in Asia and earned her the nickname "real-life Barbie doll."
-After gaining attention in Japan, Rose modeled exclusively for the magazine Popteen and also appeared on runways, commercials, and variety shows.
+Ostrenga achieved early Internet fame by posting make-up tutorials on YouTube in 2011, which went viral in Asia and earned her the nickname "real-life Barbie doll."
+After gaining attention in Japan, Ostrenga modeled exclusively for the magazine Popteen and also appeared on runways, commercials, and variety shows.
 She is represented by Platinum Production.

 Early life

 Dakota Rose Ostrenga was born in Chicago, Illinois to Cathy and Scott Ostrenga.
 Her siblings include an older brother named Kyler, and an older sister named Kirsten, known as Myspace and Stickam personality Kiki Kannibal.
 Rose moved to Coral Springs, Florida in 2005 when her father's computer engineering job transferred him there.
-Throughout the mid 2000s, Rose was active in the scene culture, posting videos on MySpace with Kirsten.
-Rose's family moved from online harassment before finally settling in her grandmother's house somewhere outside of Orlando, Florida after their house in Coral Springs was foreclosed.
+Throughout the mid 2000s, Ostrenga was active in the scene culture, posting videos on MySpace with Kirsten.
+Ostrenga's family moved from online harassment before finally settling in her grandmother's house somewhere outside of Orlando, Florida after their house in Coral Springs was foreclosed.

 Career

 2011–2012: YouTube career

-Rose joined YouTube in 2011 under the username "dakotakoti" and began posting make-up and styling tutorials, most of which were unvoiced and gave instructions through subtitles.
+Ostrenga joined YouTube in 2011 under the username "dakotakoti" and began posting make-up and styling tutorials, most of which were unvoiced and gave instructions through subtitles.
 Her videos gained media attention for her doll-like appearance, comparing her to a "living doll."
 Despite criticisms of digitally altering her appearance, her videos went viral in Asia and were uploaded to Niconico.
-Rose's make-up tutorials were profiled in Japanese talk and variety shows Gyōretsu no Dekiru Hōritsu Sōdanjo, Pon! and Down Down DX.
+Ostrenga's make-up tutorials were profiled in Japanese talk and variety shows Gyōretsu no Dekiru Hōritsu Sōdanjo, Pon! and Down Down DX.
 Media reports nicknamed her the "real-life Barbie doll" and her YouTube channel gained more than 500,000 subscribers, with her videos gaining more than 30 million views.